 Are there withdrawal symptoms from GLP-1?

-No, not in the clinical sense.
+Not in the clinical sense.
 GLP-1 medications do not produce physical dependence the way benzodiazepines, opioids, or alcohol do.
-There is no withdrawal syndrome, no rebound seizure risk, no need for a medically supervised taper to avoid harm.
-What people sometimes call withdrawal is biological: appetite returning, food noise building over weeks, slight nausea or fatigue as the gut speeds back up, and weight drifting if calories drift.
-None of that is dependence.
-It is the underlying biology coming back as the drug clears.
-A taper, when it makes sense, is about giving your appetite and habits time to adjust in stages, and about holding the loss, not about avoiding chemical withdrawal.
-Talk to your doctor before stopping, but the conversation is about regain risk, not about safety.
+There is no withdrawal syndrome, no rebound seizure risk, and no medically supervised taper needed to avoid harm.
+What people sometimes call withdrawal is biological: appetite returning, food noise building over weeks, occasional nausea or fatigue as the gut speeds back up, and weight drifting if calories drift.
+None of that is dependence; it is the underlying biology coming back as the drug clears.
+A taper, when it makes sense, is about giving appetite and habits time to adjust in stages and about holding the loss, not about avoiding chemical withdrawal.
+Talk to your doctor before stopping, but the conversation is mostly about regain risk.
+This is educational, not medical advice.

 Related questions